QuoteCall

 • Proof of your Social Security number

-• 2 documents proving Georgia residency such as a signed lease, a utility bill, or a bank statement
+• Two documents proving Georgia residency, such as a signed lease, a utility bill, or a bank statement

-As a new resident of Georgia, you have 30 days after moving to register your vehicle in the state and get a Georgia license plate.
+As a new Georgia resident, you have 30 days after moving to register your vehicle and get a Georgia license plate.
 To register and title a car in Georgia, you first need to get your temporary Georgia driver’s license from the DDS.
 Take your new temp license to the County Tax Commissioner’s Office to fill out the form and provide:

 • Proof of insurance